datarevenue-berlin/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 ## Get Started

-1. Set MODULES_PATH this is the directory that contains the current project as well as dependencies like sparsity and drtools `MODULES_PATH=..`
+1. Set MODULES_PATH this is the absolute path to the directory that contains the current project as well as dependencies like sparsity and drtools `MODULES_PATH=..`
 1. Run the example task: `docker-compose run controller Example`

 This will run the project in development environment.
 This means that code from